 I find managing a company exciting.
 From taking care of its financials and running it properly, to sending invoices with my logo and introducing myself as a founder!
 And as a founder and CEO of an LLC company based in the USA, I'm here to share what I once wished I knew.

-Tools for every online entrepreneur
+Tools for every online entrepreneur or solopreneur

 - Lastpass: As an online entrepreneur, I must have hundreds of accounts online.
-Remembering so many passwords is impossible, and obviously, I won’t use the same password everywhere!
-LastPass not only remembers everything but saves me probably hours every day by auto-completing login details in tens of websites.
+Remembering so many passwords is impossible, and obviously, I won't use the same password everywhere!
+LastPass not only remembers everything but saves me probably hours every day by auto-completing login details on tens of websites.